dhaumont/visilib/README.md

 The Visilib project aims to provide an efficient and robust library for **exact visibility computation** in 3D.

-The main feature is the exact visibility computation between two primitives (points, segments or polygons).
-The visibility computations are **exact** and make no simplification, in opposition to conservative or aggressive visibility methods: Visilib performs the complete penumbra fusion of the occluders, by the use of CSG operations in Plücker space.
+Given a polygonal scene as input treated as occluders, the library allows to determine if two primitives called sources are mutually visible.
+In case of mutual visibility, Visilib optionally computes the set of lines stabbing the two primitives, providing a complete description of the mutual visibility information.

+The visibility computations are computed in an **exact** way, without making any simplification.

-If you are interested in implementation details please refer to the technical [paper](https://github.com/dhaumont/visilib/blob/main/paper/paper_egsr_2005.pdf) describing the core algorithm.
+The core algorithm is based on CSG operations in a 5D projective space called Pücker space.
+If you are interested in implementation details please refer to this technical [paper](https://github.com/dhaumont/visilib/blob/main/paper/paper_egsr_2005.pdf) describing the core algorithm.
 However, the library has been completely rewritten and benefits from several improvements (see [Features](https://github.com/dhaumont/visilib#Features)).

 Visilib is written in C++, it is **cross-platform** and distributed as a **header only library**.

 ## Features

+- Visibility computation is exact:  contrary to conservative or aggressive visibility methods, the Visilib library does not make any assumption and performs the complete penumbra fusion of the occluders
-- Visibility performed via CSG (Constructive Solid Geometry) operations in Plucker space:
+- Visibility performed via CSG (Constructive Solid Geometry) operations in Plücker space:
      - Polytope splitting algorithm using only skeleton of polytopes (vertices and edges)
      - Silhouette optimization algortihm reducing drastically the number of CSG operations
      - Guided aperture sampling and early termination: rays are casted in the visibility apertures left by the previously processed occluders, leading to early termination in case of mutual visibility